 Is Corn a Bad Carb?

-Corn has a GI score of 52, which is considered good.
+Corn has a GI score of 52, which is considered “good”.
 This means that the carbs are slowly released into your bloodstream and you won’t suffer sharp blood sugar spikes and crashes.
 In comparison, sweet potato, bread and chips all have a GI score above 70.

 Are Corn and Potatoes Keto Friendly?

 Corn and potatoes are both starchy vegetables, making them bad choices on keto.
-An ear of corn has 27 grams of carbs while a medium potato contains 26 grams of carbs.
+An ear of corn has 27 grams of total carbs while a medium potato contains 26 grams of carbs.
 This is why I recommend opting for lower carb vegetables like cabbage, lettuce and kale.

 Can You Eat Corn on Lazy Keto?

 Even though lazy keto doesn’t track calories, protein or fat, it still restricts your daily carb intake to 50 grams or less.
-And since a single ear of corn has 27 grams of carbs, it’s not a good idea on lazy keto.
+And since a single ear of corn has 23 grams of net carbs, it’s not a good idea on lazy keto.
 It eats into a massive chunk of your carb allowance.

 Can You Eat Corn and Beans on Keto?

 You should avoid corn and beans at all costs on keto.
-Corn and beans are high in carbs, so I suggest spending your carbs in better areas by eating cruciferous vegetables instead.
+Corn and beans are both high in carbs, so I suggest spending your carbs in better areas by eating cruciferous vegetables instead.

 Is Corn Allowed in Keto?